chicken coop size

 How to Choose the Right Size Chicken Coop for Your Chickens

 Choosing a chicken coop size is one of the most critical issues to consider when buying a new chicken coop.
 While the cost of raising chickens can make it tempting to cut corners with the size of your coop, it’s important to keep other factors in mind as well.
-Whether you’re an expert chicken farmer or a novice, the size of your coop in relation to the number of chickens in your care will have a major impact on the health of your flock.

-Maybe you don’t think the right chicken coop size really makes a difference.
+Maybe you don’t think the right chicken coop size makes a difference.
 They can move around a little, and they are laying eggs; what’s the big deal?
 Well, it IS important that you choose the right size coop for your chickens, and we’ll tell you why.

 Why is chicken coop size so important, and what are the potential impacts of a coop that is undersized?